 Fig. 1.
-Architecture of MetaResonance wireless power transfer system: (a) two-layer architecture; the bottom layer does power distribution with multiple transmitter coils and the top layer is a MetaResonance layerwith an array of meta-cells, (b) one MetaResonance unit with one transmitter coil at bottom and meta-cell array at top, and the fabricated transmitter and meta-cell, and (c) block diagram of the MetaResonance wireless power transfer system.
+Architecture of MetaResonance wireless power transfer system. (a) Two-layer architecture; the bottom layer does power distribution with multiple transmitter coils and the top layer is a MetaResonance layerwith an array of meta-cells, (b) one MetaResonance unit with one transmitter coil at bottom and meta-cell array at top, and the fabricated transmitter and meta-cell, and (c) block diagram of the MetaResonance wireless power transfer system.

-cell coils, where each meta-cell is a power cavity resonator that reshapes the energy field passing through it.
-This paper presents the theory behind MetaResonance and then validates it with extensive simulation and experimental results, along with real-world charging applications.
+system.
+On the other hand, the control layer consists of a configurable array of meta-cell coils, where each meta-cell is a power cavity resonator that reshapes the energy field passing through it.
+This article presents the theory behind MetaResonance and then validates it with extensive simulation and experimental results, along with real-world charging applications.